-With a doctorate degree in physical therapy, professionals can seek high-level postsecondary teaching and research-based positions.
+With a doctoral degree in physical therapy, professionals can seek high-level postsecondary teaching and research-based positions.
 Physical therapists can also seek supervisory, management or executive-level positions with hospitals, medical clinics and physician offices.
-With a doctorate degree, students can also work independently as a self-employed physical therapist.
+With a doctoral degree, students can also work independently as a self-employed physical therapist.

 Continuing Education Information